 Depending on the circumstances, some or all of this evidence could be relevant to your recovery.

 Let Us Help You Get the Evidence You Need

 Our attorneys can send what is known as spoliation of evidence letter to the trucking company.
 This letter will request that all information that is potentially relevant to your claim be preserved.
 The consequences for destroying evidence once a spoliation letter has been sent can be significant.
 While there are sample spoliation letters available on the Internet, it is important that your letter be specifically tailored to your case and sent to the right parties.
-Our experienced truck accident lawyers draft and send appropriate letters on behalf of our truck accident clients.
+Our Wisconsin truck accident lawyers draft and send appropriate letters on behalf of our truck accident clients.